 \section{Introduction}

-Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state is a possible superconducting state in a conventional superconductor (SC) under a Zeeman field~\cite{fulde_fflo,larkin_fflo}.
-A Cooper pair has a finite center of mass momentum because Kramers partners no longer stay in the same energy level.
-As a result, the pair potential oscillates in real space.
-Such spatially nonuniform superconducting states are also feasible in the absence of Zeeman fields when electronic structures of a SC break time-reversal symmetry spontaneously~\cite{sumita:prr2023,zhang:natcomm2024,chakraborty:prb2024}.
-Thus the time-reversal symmetry breaking (TRSB) fields have been considered as a source of the spatially nonuniform superconducting states.
-However, recent theoretical studies have indicated the possibility of nonuniform superconductivity in time-reversal symmetry preserving SCs such as a noncentrosymmetric SC and a $j=3/2$ SC~\cite{mineev:prb2008,li:prb2024}.
-For example, the results in a $j=3/2$ SC suggest that interband Cooper pairs stabilize the nonuniform superconducting state.
-To our knowledge, however, interband Cooper pairs can form the uniform pair potentials in other cases~\cite{TS:prb2024}.
+The Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state is a possible superconducting state in a conventional superconductor (SC) under a Zeeman field~\cite{fulde_fflo,larkin_fflo}.
+In this state, Cooper pairs have a finite center-of-mass momentum $\bm{q}$ because a Zeeman field lifts the degeneracy of the Kramers partners.
+As a result, the pair potential oscillates in real space with a period much longer than the Fermi wavelength.
+In what follows, we refer to such a nonuniform superconducting state as a finite-momentum superconducting state.
+Time-reversal symmetry (TRS)-breaking fields in the normal state have been regarded as an important element for the finite-momentum superconducting states~\cite{sumita:prr2023,zhang:natcomm2024,chakraborty:prb2024}.
+Indeed, the superconducting diode effect has been actively discussed as a related phenomenon to the FFLO state ~\cite{yuan:pnas2022diode,daido:prl2022diode,he:njp2022diode,hasan:prb2024,shaffer:prb2024}.
+However, other theoretical studies have suggested the possibility of the finite-momentum states in TRS-preserving SCs such as noncentrosymmetric SCs and $j=3/2$ SCs~\cite{mineev:prb2008,li:prb2024}.
+A common feature of these materials is that an electron has internal degrees of freedom such as spin, sublattice, band, and orbital.
+Unfortunately, our understanding of this issue is still limited.
+For instance, the results for a $j=3/2$ SC suggest a positive correlation between the amplitude of interband Cooper pairs, which are composed of two electrons in different bands, and the emergence of finite-momentum states.
+In contrast, another theory does not indicate such correlations~\cite{TS:prb2024}.